-Employees may pursue opportunities or be asked by a charity or other nonprofit organization to serve as a director or on an advisory committee.
-An employee's service as a member of, or an advisor to, the board of directors of a nonprofit charitable, civic, social service, religious, professional, or trade organization is encouraged but must be approved, consistent with the provisions of the Code and Company Policies, and not create a conflict of interest with the employee's responsibilities to the Company.
+Employees may pursue opportunities or be asked by a charity, other nonprofit organization, or external company (either publicly traded or privately held) to serve as a director or on an advisory committee.
+In the instance of an employee's service as a member of, or an advisor to, the board of directors of a nonprofit charitable, civic, social service, religious, professional, or trade organization, it is encouraged but may require approval, consistent with the provisions of this Code and Company Policies, and not create a conflict of interest with the employee's responsibilities to the Company.
+With respect to opportunities to serve on a publicly traded or privately held company board as a director or on an advisory committee, such appointment requests must also not create a conflict of interest with the employee's responsibilities to the Company and must be disclosed and approved by the Company in advance of any appointment.